You are here:

 Travel documents

 Citizens of the European Union and Switzerland need a valid ID card or a passport for their stay in Italy.
-Children under 16 years of age must posses their own ID or have to be listed at the parent’s passport.
+Children under 16 years of age must posses their own ID or have to be listed in the parent’s passport.

 Travelling alone